dzackgarza/Arizona-Winter-School-2019/Typeset/Day 1/Notes 5 Wickelgren.md

 $$
 \pmatrix{\text{elliptic lines } L \\ \text{with } k(L) = \FF_\text{odd} } - \pmatrix{\text{hyperbolic lines } L \\ \text{with } k(L) = \FF_\text{even} } = 0 \mod 2
 $$

+which follows from computing the discriminant of the form,